Frequently Asked Questions

 Pakistan Phone Numbers: Format, Area Code & Validation Guide

-You need to understand how Pakistan's emergency response system works to ensure your applications handle these critical numbers correctly.
-The system relies on short codes for immediate access to vital services.
+Pakistan's emergency numbers include 15 (Police), 1122 (Rescue/Ambulance), and 112 (Universal Emergency).
+Ensure your applications handle these emergency numbers correctly, as the system uses short codes for immediate access to vital services.

 Core Emergency Numbers

-Warning: Emergency numbers must be accessible even when a phone is locked or has no credit.
-Your application should always allow calls to these numbers, regardless of user status.
-This is not just a best practice???it's a critical requirement for public safety.
+Warning: Allow emergency number access even when a phone is locked or has no credit.
+Always enable calls to these numbers, regardless of user status.
+This is a critical public safety requirement.

-It's important to note that while 1122 is the primary ambulance service number, its coverage is primarily focused on urban areas and is currently undergoing expansion efforts to reach more remote regions.
-Other ambulance services, often provided by NGOs like Edhi Foundation and Chhipa Welfare Association, operate using different numbers and may have broader coverage depending on the specific region.
-Consider incorporating these additional services into your application for more comprehensive emergency response capabilities.
-You can find more information about these services at https://rescue.gov.pk/.
+While 1122 is the primary ambulance service number, its coverage focuses on urban areas and expands to remote regions.
+Other ambulance services, provided by NGOs like Edhi Foundation and Chhipa Welfare Association, operate using different numbers and offer broader coverage in some regions.
+Incorporate these additional services into your application for comprehensive emergency response.
+Find more information at rescue.gov.pk.

 Validating Emergency Numbers in Your Application

-Mobile Number Portability (MNP) allows users to switch operators while keeping their existing number.
-You'll need to account for MNP in your applications to ensure accurate routing and service delivery.
+Mobile Number Portability (MNP) in Pakistan allows users to switch between Jazz, Telenor, Zong, and Ufone while keeping their existing number.
+The process takes up to 5 working days and is managed by the Pakistan Mobile Number Portability Database (PMD).
+Account for MNP in your applications to ensure accurate routing and service delivery.

 Implementing MNP Functionality

-Integrating MNP into your system involves several key considerations:
+Integrate MNP into your system with these considerations:

-Real-time Operator Detection: You'll need to query the Pakistan MNP Database (PMD) to determine the current operator for a given number.
-This allows for accurate routing of calls and SMS messages.
-Implement fallback mechanisms for cases where the database is unavailable.
+Real-time Operator Detection: Query the Pakistan MNP Database (PMD) to determine the current operator for a given number.
+This enables accurate routing of calls and SMS messages.

 Status Tracking: Monitor the porting process to handle interim states and provide users with updates.
-This requires integrating with the PMD's status tracking API and implementing notification systems.
+Integrate with the PMD's status tracking API and implement notification systems.

-MNP Request Validation: Before initiating a porting request, you must validate the user's eligibility.
-This includes checking for active subscriptions, outstanding dues, minimum subscription age, and CNIC verification.
+MNP Request Validation: Validate user eligibility before initiating a porting request.
+Check for active subscriptions, outstanding dues, minimum subscription age, and CNIC verification.

 Special Number Categories

 Pakistan's numbering system includes special categories like premium and service numbers.
-Understanding these categories is crucial for proper handling within your applications.
+Handle these categories properly within your applications.

 Premium Numbers

-Premium numbers are often used for value-added services and come in several types:
+Premium numbers are used for value-added services and come in several types:

-Golden Numbers: These are highly sought-after, memorable sequences (e.g., 0300-1111111) allocated through a PTA-managed auction process.
+Golden Numbers: Highly sought-after, memorable sequences (e.g., 0300-1111111) allocated through a PTA-managed auction process.
 They command premium prices due to their exclusivity.
-You can find more information about these numbers at https://goldennumbers.pk/.
+Find more information at goldennumbers.pk.

-Vanity Numbers: These use alpha-numeric representations (e.g., 0300-FLOWERS) and are assigned through operator-specific programs.
+Vanity Numbers: Use alpha-numeric representations (e.g., 0300-FLOWERS) and are assigned through operator-specific programs.

-Short Codes: These are short, easy-to-remember numbers used for various services.
-They typically range from 3 to 5 digits.
+Short Codes: Short, easy-to-remember numbers (3 to 5 digits) used for various services.

-This code snippet demonstrates how to validate short codes while excluding emergency numbers.
-This is important to prevent conflicts and ensure correct routing.
-You should consider additional validation rules based on specific short code allocations and operator guidelines.
+This code validates short codes while excluding emergency numbers to prevent conflicts and ensure correct routing.

 Service Numbers

-Info: Implement robust error handling for service numbers, as they often have specific routing and availability requirements.
-Test your application thoroughly to ensure correct handling of these numbers under various conditions.
+Info: Implement robust error handling for service numbers, as they have specific routing and availability requirements.
+Test your application thoroughly to ensure correct handling under various conditions.

 Number Portability: A Deeper Dive

-Let's delve deeper into the mechanics and implications of Mobile Number Portability (MNP) in Pakistan.
-This service, managed by the Pakistan MNP Database (PMD) (https://www.pmdpk.com/mnp/), has significantly impacted the telecommunications landscape, fostering competition and improving service quality.
+MNP in Pakistan, managed by the Pakistan MNP Database (PMD) at pmdpk.com/mnp, has significantly impacted the telecommunications landscape, fostering competition and improving service quality.

 Service Coverage and Availability